-Effective management of the non-performing loan portfolio and monetization of REOs remains a top priority for the Group.
-During 2022, the Group deployed all available tools to manage NPEs, namely restructurings, debt-for-asset swaps, foreclosures, legal measures, receiverships and examinerships.
+Effective management of the non performing loan portfolio and monetization of REOs remains a top priority for the Group.
+During 2023, the Group deployed all available tools to manage NPEs, namely restructurings, debt for asset swaps, foreclosures, legal measures and receiverships.

-The target set for 2022, was the decrease of NPEs by 25% from $\notin$ 95,8 million at the end of 2021 to $\notin$ 71,4 million by the end of 2022.
-During 2022 through the successful implementation of internal actions defined in the NPE Plan for 2022, the 2022 NPE target was exceeded, with NPEs decreasing by 32% from $\notin$ 95,8 million to $\notin$ 65,3 million.
-Furthermore, the NPE ratio on a gross basis decreased from 36,4% at the end of 2021 to 26,2% at the end of 2022, while on a net basis the NPE ratio decreased from 23,8% at the end of 2021 to 16,0% at the end of 2022.
+The target set for 2023, was the decrease of NPEs by 29% from €65,3 million at the end of 2022 to €46,7 million by the end of 2023.
+During 2023, as a result of the implementation of internal actions defined in the NPE Plan for 2023 as well as the low level of new NPE inflows, the 2023 NPE target was exceeded, with NPEs decreasing by 37% from €65,3 million to €41,2 million.
+Furthermore, the NPE ratio on a gross basis decreased from 26,2% at the end of 2022 to 19,6%, at the end of 2023, while on a net basis the NPE ratio decreased from 16,0% at the end of 2022 to 12,6% at the end of 2023.

-In its NPE Plan for 2023-2025 Management has formulated a recovery action plan for organic reduction of NPEs.
-The plan defines the resolution strategy for each NPE exposure with the primary objective to minimise resolution period.
-The implementation of these actions is carefully monitored, and recovery strategies and action plans are frequently reviewed based on developments and results in order to promptly introduce corrective actions.
-At the same time Management is contemplating non-organic solutions for reduction of NPEs.
+In its NPE Plan for 2024-2026 Management has formulated a recovery action plan for organic reduction of NPEs.
+The plan defines the resolution strategy for each NPE exposure with the primary objective to expedite the resolution process.
+The implementation of these actions is carefully monitored, and recovery strategies and action plans are frequently reviewed and revised based on developments and results in order to promptly introduce corrective actions.